-To measure the consistency, lift the mixing stick and let the Lacquer fall back into the pot.
+- Add water in small increments, stirring thoroughly between pours to ensure the Lacquer and water are fully mixed, and so you don’t thin the Lacquer too much too quickly.
+To test the consistency, lift your mixing stick and let the Lacquer fall back into the pot.
 If it leaves a 3D trail on the surface, called a ‘worm cast’, then it is too thick.
-Keep adding water until no worm casts are left on the surface.
+Keep adding water until no worm casts are left on the surface of the Lacquer.
 Only add as much water as is needed to remove these casts.

-5. Put on your respirator mask.
+- Put on your respirator mask.
 It is essential this is worn at all times whilst spraying any form of paint or lacquer.

 - Be consistent in coverage when spraying Chalk Paint® Lacquer.
 Keep the same nozzle width when spraying, as any change in coverage can result in the Lacquer pulling.

 - Once you’ve finished spraying, leave the varnished surface for around 30 minutes-1 hour for the Lacquer to dry before applying a second coat in the same manner.